 Absolutely.
 Two big ideas worth considering, especially when you decide to work with an agency.

 Number one: Marketing Efficiency Ratio (MER).
 MER is our core “macro” performance metrics.
-Total sales divided by total advertising.
+Total sales revenue divided by total ad spend.

 It presents unlimited testing opportunities while marketers connect cause and effect between individual activities on individual marketing channels to the overall outcome.